Last updated: February 2026

 Chapter 7 vs. Chapter 13: Selling Your House

-In Chapter 7 (liquidation), a trustee controls your assets.
-If your home equity exceeds Florida's homestead exemption, the trustee may sell it.
-If protected by the exemption, you can sell with court permission and keep the proceeds.
-In Chapter 13 (reorganization), you keep your property but follow a repayment plan.
-Selling requires a motion to the court explaining why the sale benefits your plan.
-Both processes typically take 30-90 days for approval.
+In Chapter 7, a trustee controls your assets.
+If your home equity exceeds Florida's homestead exemption, the trustee may sell it to pay creditors.
+If it's protected by the exemption, you can sell with court permission and keep the proceeds.
+In Chapter 13, you keep your property but follow a repayment plan.
+Selling requires a motion to the court explaining why the sale benefits your plan and your creditors.

 Why Cash Buyers Work Best in Bankruptcy